Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

    ![Report username](../../Assets/Screenshots/Adyen/Integration/AdyenReportUser.png "[Report username]")

-5. Return to your Adyen&trade; account.

-6. Enter a description for the report service user in the *Description* field.
+5. Return to your Adyen&trade; account and enter a description for the report service user in the *Description* field.

     ![Create report service credentials](../../Assets/Screenshots/Adyen/Integration/AdyenReportServiceAPIcredential.png "[Create report service credentials]")

-7. Click the [Create credential] button.
+6. Click the [Create credential] button.
     The *Configure API credential* view is displayed.
 The API key tab is displayed by default.

-8. Generate the *Report service* API key and password.
+7. Generate the *Report service* API key and password.
 To do this, follow these steps:

-    - Click the *API key* tab in the *Server settings > Authentication* section.
+    1. Click the *API key* tab in the *Server settings > Authentication* section.

-    - Click the [Generate API key] button, if you want to generate a new key.
+    2. Click the [Generate API key] button, if you want to generate a new key.
         The API key is automatically applied.

         ![Configure API credentials](../../Assets/Screenshots/Adyen/Integration/AdyenAuthentication.png "[Configure API credentials]")

         > [Info] You do not need to enter the report API key in your *Payments* connection settings.
 For the *Payments* module, the report name and password are sufficient.

-    - Click the *Basic auth* tab in the *Server settings > Authentication* section.
+    3. Click the *Basic auth* tab in the *Server settings > Authentication* section.

-    - Click the [Generate password] button, if you want to generate a new password.
+    4. Click the [Generate password] button, if you want to generate a new password.
       The password is automatically created.

        ![Report service password](../../Assets/Screenshots/Adyen/Integration/AdyenWebServicePassword.png "[Report service password]")

-    - Click the *Copy password* button.
+    5. Click the *Copy password* button.

-9. Change to your Actindo instance and insert the password in the *Report password* field.
+8. Change to your Actindo instance and insert the password in the *Report password* field.

    ![Report service password](../../Assets/Screenshots/Adyen/Integration/AdyenReportServicePassword.png "[Report service password]")

-10. Return to your Adyen&trade; account and click the [Save changes] button in the bottom right corner.
+9. Return to your Adyen&trade; account and click the [Save changes] button in the bottom right corner.
     The credentials for the *Report service* API are applied.

-11. If necessary, assign the required report role to allow the technical user to download reports in the *Permissions > Roles > REPORT* section.
+10. If necessary, assign the required report role to allow the technical user to download reports in the *Permissions > Roles > REPORT* section.
 For detailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.